kykitus/Gameaboutreader/README.md

 - Shop (unfinished consumables)
 - Both main and shop menus
 - Stats menu
-- Equipment (lucky items still in development) managment system
+- Equipment managment system (lucky items still in development)
+- Save/Load menu

 Things that I want do to finish this game is:
 - More items
 - More enemy names
-- Save/Load system
 - Lvl up system
 - Consumables system
 - Fight system